-For alcohol, the police use a breathalyser to find out if you have any alcohol in your system.
+The police use a breathalyser to find out if you have any alcohol in your breath.
 The breathalyser will show your blood alcohol concentration (BAC).

-For some drivers, if your BAC is not zero, you are breaking the law.
-You are breaking the law if you drive with any alcohol in your system and:
+For some drivers, their BAC must be zero (0) to legally drive.
+You're breaking the law if you drive with any alcohol in your system and:

-For all other drivers, if your BAC is 0.05% or more, you are ‘over the limit’ and you are breaking the law.
+For all other drivers, if your BAC is 0.05% or more (referred to as the ‘general limit’), you are ‘over the limit’ and are breaking the law.

 The definition of vehicle is very wide and includes:

 - a motor vehicle

 - all other means of transport that move on wheels including bicycles.